universal-ctags/citre/README.md

 - `citre-identifier-list-backends`
 - `citre-auto-enable-citre-mode-backends`

-Each is a list that's tried in turn when Citre doing things.
+Each is a list that's tried in turn when Citre is doing things.
 For example, when finding definitions, backends in `citre-find-definition-backends` are tried in turn until one succeeded.
 See their docstrings to learn more.
 Normally you don't need to modify them.

 ## Documentations